 Property tax is becoming increasingly important as a source of revenue for municipalities15 and this trend has been driven by government decisions to raise the lower limits of the tax and the measures taken by the municipalities themselves.
 Researchers at VATT are currently studying the impact of changes in property taxation on housing prices and the impacts of these changes on different population groups.

 Positive and negative impacts of policy changes on a regional level are reflected in housing prices

 Research on housing markets plays an important role when the impacts of policy measures are assessed.
 In the housing market, people not only purchase a set of rooms but also choose a combination of a municipality of residence, public services provided in the neighbourhood, and taxes.
 Good services, low taxes and other matters valued by citizens boost demand for housing in an area, which in turn is reflected in prices.
 For this reason, by studying housing prices, we get information on the positive and negative impacts of government aid to municipalities16, quality of schools17 and municipal mergers18 in different areas.

-11) Eerola, E., Kosonen, T., Kotakorpi, K., Lyytikäinen, T. ja Tuimala, J. (2019).
-Tax compliance in the rental housing market: Evidence from a field experiment.
-VATT Institute for Economic Research Working Papers, 122.
+11) Eerola, E., Kosonen, T., Kotakorpi, K., Lyytikäinen, T. and Tuimala, J. (2019) Tax compliance in the rental housing market: Evidence from a field experiment, VATT Institute for Economic Research Working Papers, 122.